-Access information and briefings on State support schemes.
+Access information and briefings on Covid State support schemes.

 Revenue has also published a new document answering common questions from PAYE workers about the Temporary Wage Subsidy Scheme (TWSS).
 The 'FAQ', which provides guidance to employees on the tax issues raised by the scheme, is available from the Revenue website.